 Secondary placement of additional Kazatomprom shares by the Company’s majority shareholder, Joint-Stock Company “Sovereign Wealth Fund “Samruk-Kazyna” was held in 2020 through the London Stock Exchange and the Astana International Stock Exchange.
 With the additional placement, the total free-float increases to 25%

-Kazakhstan is the largest uranium producing country in the world, accounting for 42% of the global uranium supply in the 2019.
+Kazakhstan is the largest uranium producing country in the world, accounting for 46% of the global uranium supply in 2021.
 In addition, due to their geological characteristics, the majority of uranium deposits in Kazakhstan are ISR conducive, meaning Kazakhstan accounts for approximately two-thirds of the total global reserves suitable for ISR extraction.

 As the national atomic company, Kazatomprom enjoy statutory pre-emptive rights over uranium-holding deposits in Kazakhstan.